python/typeshed/CONTRIBUTING.md

 right away and add a commit to your PR.

 That being said, if you *want* to run the checks locally when you commit, you're free to do so.
-Run either of the following manually...
+Either run the following manually...

 ```bash
 (.venv)$ isort .